 If your soil has a pH level is higher than 7, you're working with "alkaline" soil.
 Such soils are suitable for growing plants that thrive in a "sweet" soil, as opposed to a "sour" or acid soil.
 Fortunately, just as there are plants that like acidic soils, which give you planting options on sour ground (when you can't raise the soil pH or do not wish to bother doing so), so there are plants that like alkaline soil (or, at least, do not mind growing in it).
 Though some plants of the same genus differ on their soil preferences, generally speaking, the following types of plants are good choices to grow in alkaline soils.

 Plants That Grow Well in Alkaline Soils

-The list below does not pretend to be exhaustive (source: Royal Horticultural Society).
-But it gives you enough options to begin planning to landscape on ground that is alkaline.
+The list below, from the Royal Horticulture Society, the UK's leading gardening charity, is not exhaustive, but it gives you enough options to begin planning to landscape on ground that is alkaline.
 You will find perennials, vines, shrubs, trees, and annuals on the list.
 A plant's inclusion on this list does not necessarily mean that it needs or prefers to grow in an alkaline soil (although it might), only that it will, at the very least, tolerate alkalinity:

 What Are Perennials?

 Perennial refers to a plant that is expected to live for more than two years.
 While some perennials keep their foliage year-round, the top portion of other perennials dies each winter and regrows in the spring via the same root system.

 We are breaking this list into sub-lists: perennials (including mentions of a bulb plant and a couple of types of ornamental grasses), vines, shrubs, trees, and annuals.
 We will begin with perennials, which are the first plants that people think of when the subject of flower gardens comes up.
 By paying careful attention to sequence of bloom in your planning, you can experience many months of magnificent floral color in your yard by growing perennial flowers: